 At that moment the burnt-out tree, it became a physical symbol for the grief I was carrying.
 I began to release that energy, the burden, and the pain of it.
 I was surprised by the depth of it, as I wasn’t aware of how much grief I was carrying.

 As I poured out this grief before this tree, my vision began to widen.
 As the release continued the burnt tree began to fade from my focus and I became acutely aware of the thick, green, lovely new growth emerging from the scorched earth.
-Yes, all along I had been enjoying the wildflowers and lovely colours, but it seemed after my encounter with the ugliness of the symbol of death, the new life took on a new vibrancy, a deeper sense of peace and joy filled my heart.
+Yes, all along I had been enjoying the wildflowers and lovely colours, but it seemed after my encounter with the ugliness of the symbol of death, the new life took on a new vibrancy, a deeper sense of peace and joy-filled my heart.

 For me, this tree, in the context of fresh, new growth became a new symbol not just of death but new life as well.
 That even in the ashes of catastrophic loss new life emerges.
-The idea that while life is fragile, it is tenacious and overcomes.
-Creation leans towards beauty lured by divine love, and this has been a fresh catalyst for the tenacious hope I have been praying for.
+The idea that while life is fragile, it is also tenacious and overcoming.
+Creation leans towards life and beauty lured by divine love, and this has been a fresh catalyst for the tenacious hope I have been praying for.
 A reminder that the God-who-loves is indeed at work making all things new, exchanging ashes for beauty drawing all things towards Christ in love.

 Funny, as I stood in front of that burnt-out tree with all the new growth bursting forth around it, a line from an old movie bubbled up from my heart.
 It was a scene from The Best Exotic Marigold Hotel :